-UBC has almost $100,000 in Major Entrance Scholarships for Aboriginal secondary school students, including two renewable scholarships valued at $20,000 each, seven one-time awards valued at $5,000 each, and two renewable entrance scholarships for Bachelor of Arts students valued at $6,000 each.
-For more information on how to apply, please visit the Major Entrance Scholarships page.
-Aboriginal students who apply before the deadline will be considered for both general Major Entrance Scholarships and the Aboriginal-specific scholarships.
+UBC has almost $100,000 in Presidential Scholars Awards for Aboriginal secondary school students, including two renewable scholarships valued at $20,000 each, seven one-time awards valued at $5,000 each, and two renewable entrance scholarships for Bachelor of Arts students valued at $6,000 each.
+For more information on how to apply, please visit the Presidential Scholars Awards page.
+Aboriginal students who apply before the deadline will be considered for both general and Aboriginal-specific Presidential Scholars Awards.

 The UBC Centennial Scholars Entrance Award program assists students in transition from secondary school and other post-secondary institutions to UBC.
 The purpose of this program is to support academically qualified students who show an interest in joining the UBC community, but who would not otherwise be able to attend without significant financial assistance.
 The Centennial Scholars Entrance Award offers entering students one-time and renewable awards of up to $40,000 payable over four years.
 There are opportunities for students studying on UBC’s Vancouver campus to receive full-ride awards, ranging in value up to the full cost of a student’s program and living expenses.
 For more information on how to apply, please visit the UBC Centennial Scholars Entrance Award page.

-UBC also has an Aboriginal Awards program.
+UBC has a dedicated Aboriginal Awards program.
 There are 25 awards totalling approximately $35,000 in bursaries, scholarships, and awards for Canadian Aboriginal students.
-Several of these awards are available to students in Aboriginal-focused course work.
 Students can apply for Aboriginal scholarships and bursaries by submitting the Aboriginal Awards application form.
-The applications for awards for Aboriginal students is now closed.
-The 2017 application will open on June 1, 2017.

 The BMO Entrance Award for Aboriginal Students in Commerce is a $10,000 award offered annually by Bank of Montreal to an Aboriginal student entering the Bachelor of Commerce degree program.
 The award may be renewed for an additional three years or until the first undergraduate degree is obtained (whichever is the shorter period), provided the recipient remains in good academic standing.
 Selection is based on admission scores, and the award is made on the recommendation of the UBC Sauder School of Business.
 You must submit your application to UBC by December 1 to be considered for this award.